wordswords/dotfiles/README.md

 Check out my simpleton Git workflow here:
 [https://github.com/wordswords/dotfiles/blob/master/notes/GITWORKFLOW.md](https://github.com/wordswords/dotfiles/blob/master/notes/GITWORKFLOW.md)

+## Python 3 stuff I forget

+1. Use `ipython` for interactive REPL Python 3 stuff.
+2. Add `import ipdb;ipdb.set_trace()` anywhere in your code to open up an interactive debugger using ipython when the code hits that line.
+3. Add `import IPython; IPython.embed()` to open up IPython when the execution hits this point.

+## Using Strace

+You can use `strace` to find out what a Linux binary is exactly doing.
+It will list all the system calls made by that binary.

+For example:

+`strace python follow.py`

+Different flags you can use include: `-f` - follow child processes as they are created by the original program, and there is a flag that will strace a particular PID, so it will attach itself to an already running program.

 ## Docker/Docker Compose stuff I forget

 1. `docker system prune -a` - remove all unused Docker container images.